Traits

 generic container.
 A single List can only hold a single type of data.

-The list elments must conform to the Copyable and Movable traits:
+The list elements must conform to the Copyable trait:

-struct List[T: Copyable & Movable]:For example, you can create a list of integer values like this:
+struct List[T: Copyable]:For example, you can create a list of integer values like this:

 var list: List[Int]